Alexander Vandegrift: Commandant of Marine Corps

 On January 1, 1944, as a lieutenant general, he was sworn in as the 18th commandant of the Marine Corps.
 On April 4, 1945, he was appointed general, with date of rank from March 21, 1945, the first Marine officer on active duty to attain four-star rank.

 During his tenure as commandant, the Marine Corps faced institutional threats from U.S. Army efforts to absorb the mission of the Marines.
 The U.S. Navy was sympathetic to the Marine Corps's predicament but was ready to accept the diminishment of the Corps in exchange for keeping naval aviation from consolidation with the U.S. Air Force.
 The post-war discussions on the restructuring of the American defense establishment opened the door to diminishing the mission and role of the Marine Corps in the new defense structure.
 Proponents of such cuts included President Harry Truman and General Dwight Eisenhower.
 In that power struggle, the Marine Corps aligned itself with U.S. Congress in warning against the encroachment on civilian oversight within the Army proposals.

-To clinch the support of Congress, Commandant Vandegrift delivered the famous "Bended Knee Speech" on May 6, 1946 to the Senate Committee on Naval Affairs and ended it thus:
+To clinch the support of Congress, Commandant Vandegrift delivered the famous "Bended Knee Speech" on May 6, 1946, to the Senate Committee on Naval Affairs and ended it thus:

-For outstanding service as Commandant of the Marine Corps from January 1, 1944 to June 30, 1946, General Vandegrift was awarded the Navy Distinguished Service Medal.
-He left active service on December 31, 1947 and was placed on the retired list on April 1, 1949.
+For outstanding service as Commandant of the Marine Corps from January 1, 1944, to June 30, 1946, General Vandegrift was awarded the Navy Distinguished Service Medal.
+He was relieved as Commandant on December 31, 1947, but was not formally retired and placed on the retired list until April 1, 1949.